Fuel Polishing Basics

-If your operation is located within our service territory of Virginia and southern West Virginia, one of our trained representatives will be happy to make an appointment with you to perform an assessment.
+If your operation is located within our service territory of Virginia and southern West Virginia, one of our trained representatives will be happy to make an appointment with you to perform an fuel assessment.
 We’ll take a sample of your fuel and place it in a clear container so you can instantly see what lurks in you tank.
 Contact your local Service Department.

 For those outside our territory, our Fluid Analysis Department offers fuel testing kits so you can take a sample and return it to us for a detailed analysis.

 How Much Does It Cost?

 The actual cost of the fuel polishing service is minimal when you consider the alternatives, such as:

 - Fuel Removal and Disposal Cost – If you have to replace the fuel in your tanks, how much would that cost and who would you get to remove it?
 Who would pay for the HazMat fees?

 - Interior Tank Cleaning – This involves sending one or more people into the tank to clean and scrub the walls.

 - Fuel Replacement Cost – Multiply the capacity of your fuel tank times the current cost of diesel fuel.
 (Ex.
 1,000 gal. tank x $4.00 / gal = $4,000)

 - Downtime Cost – Which equipment do you depend on?
 Generators, marine engines, earthmoving equipment?
 How much would it cost you if they weren’t operating?

 - Component Replacement/Repair – Injection systems are increasingly complicated and require specialized service when problems arise.

 Fuel polishing can be scheduled through the service department at any of our Power Systems Division locations.
 They can provide you with pricing and answer any of your questions.